metin/ProAngularJS-Repo/README.md

 But you need to eval the expression in your directive implementation:
     listElem.append(angular.element('<li>').text(scope.$eval(propertyExpression, data[i])));

+Strictly speaking, when defining a directive you should return a definition object.
+This lets you fine tune how you can apply the directive:
+        .directive('unorderedList', [function() {
+            return {
+                link: function(scope, element, attrs) {
+                    ...
+                },
+                restrict: 'EACM' // allows the directiy to be applied as Element, Attribite, Class and Comment };

+This definition object provides the following properties:
+    . compile : specifies a compile function (when you modify the DOM) . controller: creates a controller for the directive . link: specifies the link function (perform tasks such as creating watchers and setting up event handlers) . replace: specifies whether the contents of the template should replace the element that the directive has been applied to.
+    . require: declares a dependency on a controller.
+    . restrict: species where the directive can be applied .
+E: element
+        .
+A: attribute
+        .
+C: class
+        .
+M: comments
+    . scope: creates a new scope on an isolated scope for the directive . template: specifies a template that will be inserted into the HTML document.
+    . templateUrl: specifies an external template that will be inserted into the HTML document.
+    . transclude: specifies whether the directive will be used to wrap arbitrary content.

 # Examples

 000-hello-angular: Serves as a check that the template project is correctly working.
 It includes Angular and Bootstrap as bower components.
 The application displays a list of things to do.